zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/conclusion.png" alt="">

 I saw new faces appear in our community, who were gifted shovels and invited to join in the hole digging.
 I no longer dread reading negative comments on our project's articles, as I know I can view the third option in any feedback given, as well as realize the negative feedback might only be a misunderstanding.
-I no longer get too wrapped up in decisions that barelly affect me.
+I no longer get too wrapped up in decisions that barely affect me.

 Working from Audrey's Troll Hugging concept that seeds a positive framework for our community, I think we can expand on it and start hugging each other, as well as the trolls.